 In most cases, personal data will not be disclosed without consent, except where it is in the interests of the data subject and other situations as required by law e.g. the prevention and detection of crime.

-We may be required to pass your data on to a third party to carry out a service, for example our weekly bulletin platform, but will only do this when necessary and the security of your data can be guaranteed.
+We may be required to pass your data on to a third party to carry out a service, for example our weekly bulletin platform or the Scottish Parliament security for Cross Party Group meetings, but we will only do this when necessary and the security of your data can be guaranteed.

 You can update your personal data at any time.
-This includes the right to withdraw your consent to any of our marketing communications and to any of your membership details being displayed on our website.
+This includes the right to withdraw your consent to any of our member communications, apart from those required to administer your application, and to any of your membership details being displayed on our website in the Database.

 If you want to update or amend your personal data or marketing preferences you can do so in the following ways: